zzhangjii/learning-library/lab-guides/LabGuide400.md

     - LIST_PRICE
     - PRODUCT_ID
     - PRODUCT_NAME
+    - EXTERNAL_URL

   ![](images/400/90.PNG)

 - Click **Finish**.

 - The type is created.
-Add a suffix **Type** to the generated name in the Properties pane so the id name becomes `getRestCallIdType`:
+Add the suffix **Type** to the generated name in the Properties pane so the id name becomes `getRestCallIdType`:

   ![](images/400/91.PNG)

-- Type struture looks like:
+- The structure looks like:

   ![](images/400/92.PNG)